 Support At Our Clinic

 Stating there is always a cure for oral lichen planus would be quite wrong.
-This will apply in a proportion of cases, in others, symptoms can be managed and improved, to bring a better quality of life.
+This will apply in a proportion of cases, in others, symptoms can normally be managed and improved, to bring a far better quality of life.

 For those cases and in others, regular monitoring makes sense.
 To alleviate flare ups before they become too much and because there may be a risk of mouth cancer developing in affected areas.